BodenmillerGroup/imctools/README.md

 ## Prerequisites
 * The package is written for Python3, but should also work with Python2
 * The core functions have a 'base' pure Python/Jython implementation with no dependencies outside the standard libraries.
-* The fast functions do need standard Python packages, such as numpy, scipy etc. installed.
+* The fast functions do need Python packages, such as numpy, scipy etc. installed.

 ## Usage
 imctools is often used from jupyter as aprt of the preprocessing pipeline, mainly using the 'script' wrapper functions.
 Check 'notebooks/example_preprocessing_pipline.ipynb' as a template